 - Textbooks with inappropriate wording or illustrations will NOT be repurchased.

-Good Condition–50% of label price (very little highlighting, marks, and outside cover in excellent condition).
+Good Condition–(very little highlighting, marks, and outside cover in excellent condition).
 Book label must be intact and unaltered with the current school year date.

-Fair Condition–35% of label price (some highlighting, marks, and outside cover showing average wear-and-tear, but is more than one year old).
+Fair Condition–(some highlighting, marks, and outside cover showing average wear-and-tear, but is more than one year old).
 Book label must be intact and unaltered.

-Poor Condition–20% of label price (extreme highlighting, marks, and outside cover shows heavy usage with cover intact, regardless of the year purchased).
+Poor Condition–(extreme highlighting, marks, and outside cover shows heavy usage with cover intact, regardless of the year purchased).
 Book label must be intact and unaltered.